 Historically, various programs have offered certain groups of immigrants modest protections.
 Still, these programs have fallen short of truly offering all immigrants relief and the stability of knowing they can live, work, and participate in society without fear of deportation.
 Attacks by the Trump administration on programs like Deferred Action for Childhood Arrivals (DACA) and Temporary Protected Status (TPS) are reminders of why Congress must offer permanent protections through legislation.

 Citizenship would be life-changing for people like Regine*, who is from Haiti and has TPS, which grants temporary protection from deportation to people from certain countries afflicted by natural disasters, war, or other dangerous conditions.
 TPS has allowed Regine to work and care for her U.S. citizen daughter for years, but when the Trump administration sought to end TPS for Haiti and other countries, hundreds of thousands of people like Regine were left in limbo.
-Right now, hundreds of people are being deported to Haiti under the Biden administration.

 Under multiple administrations, Congress refused to take action, instead increasing already bloated budgets for immigration enforcement agencies.
 Detentions and deportations soared as administrations created programs that forced collusion between local police and ICE and introduced policies that criminalized migration.
 Congressional leadership’s inaction compounded the attacks on our communities.
 It is insufficient to simply expand existing immigration policies that have excluded many people, fail to address real needs, and offer only temporary relief.
-The responsibility to heal the harm done, provide permanency, and transform our laws lies with Congress in this moment—especially Sen. Majority Leader Chuck Schumer, House Speaker Pelosi, Senate Minority Leader Mitch McConnell, House Minority Leader Kevin McCarthy, and members of the Judiciary committees.
+The responsibility to heal the harm done, provide permanency, and transform our laws lies with Congress in this moment—especially Sen. Majority Leader Chuck Schumer, House Speaker Pelosi, Senate Minority Leader Mitch McConnell, House Minority Leader Kevin McCarthy , and members of the Judiciary committees.

 How we move forward

 Both the House and Senate have introduced legislation to offer permanent protection for undocumented immigrants, such as the U.S. Citizenship Act, the DREAM Act, and the SECURE Act.
 But these bills are far from perfect.
 Some provisions will leave many people behind—including people who have had any contact with the racist criminal legal system—and threaten to expand the surveillance and militarization of border communities.
+Currently, advocates are urging Congress to put as many as 11 million people on a roadmap to citizenship by using a budget package that does not require a supermajority vote for passage.

 We need legislation that fully addresses the needs of every member of our community.
 That legislation must: